Langtang

-Langtang valley is a Himalayan valley in the mountains of north-central Nepal, known for its trekking routes and natural environment.
+Langtang Valley (लाङटाङ उपत्यका) also known as Lamtang Valley is a Himalayan valley in the mountains of north-central Nepal, known for its trekking routes and natural environment.

 Administrative

-The Langtang valley lies in the Rasuwa district of the Bagmati Province in Nepal.
-Situated 80 kilometres north of the Kathmandu Valley, the valley lies within the Langtang national park, which borders the Tibet autonomous region of China.
-Prior to the 2015 earthquake, 668 individuals are estimated to have lived within the Langtang valley.
+The Langtang Valley lies in Rasuwa district of the Bagmati Province in Nepal.
+Situated about 80 kilometres north of the Kathmandu Valley, the valley lies within the Langtang National Park, which borders the Tibet Autonomous Region in Southwest China.
+Prior to the 2015 earthquake, 668 individuals were estimated to be living within the valley.

 Ecology

-The Langtang valley lies within the Langtang National Park.
+The Langtang Valley lies within the Langtang National Park.
 The park contains a wide variety of climatic zones, from subtropical to alpine.
 Approximately 25% of the park is forested.
 Trees include the deciduous oak and maple, evergreens like pine, and various types of rhododendron.
-Animal life includes the Himalayan black bear, Himalayan tahr, Assam macaque, snow leopard, yak, red panda and more than 250 species of birds.
+Animal life includes the Himalayan black bear, Himalayan tahr, Red monkey, langur Assam macaque, snow leopard, yak, red panda and more than 250 species of birds.

 Culture

 Among themselves, the local inhabitants of the Langtang valley refer to each other as 'Langtangpa'.
 They generally follow Tibetan Buddhism, and speak a Tibetan language that is closely related to the Tibetan spoken in Kyirong, southern Tibet.
 The Langtangpas regard the mountain Langtang Lirung as their 'yu-lha', their local country god.
 However, in the state census, the Langtangpas are categorised as Tamang.
 Langtang valley is believed to be the Beyul Dagam Namgo, one of the many hidden valleys blessed by Guru Padmasambhava.